H4HWV2011/msjarvis-public-docs/thesis/02-ms-jarvis-gbim.md

 ## How GBIM Is Represented

-GBIM's representation combines graph‑style relationships with geospatial indexing, temporal/version history, Hilbert‑space embeddings, a normalized registry of community programs, and now a production RAG/ensemble service layer.
+GBIM's representation combines graph‑style relationships with geospatial indexing, temporal/version history, Hilbert‑space embeddings, a normalized registry of community programs, a production RAG/ensemble service layer, and, in Quantarithmia, Tacet‑indexed parameters and a Material Field \(\xi\) so that differences in how places feel show up as differences in state, not just in narrative gloss.
 The current deployment fully implements all core layers.

 ### Schema Layer